Skip to main content

 Wait 1-2 minutes for the build to complete, then refresh the preview panel.
 If changes still do not appear, check the chat for any errors during code generation, or use the /fix command to troubleshoot.

 Yes.
 Use Code View to inspect, browse, and edit your app’s source code.
 On web, you have full editing capabilities.
-On iOS, you can browse code and transfer to GitHub but cannot edit directly.See Code View.
+On iOS, you can browse code and push to GitHub but cannot edit directly.See Code View.

 Ensure you are logged into the correct account.
 Projects sync automatically between web and iOS.If a project is still missing, try refreshing the dashboard or contact support at support@rocket.new.